naohisas/dot.emacs/README.md

 ```
 $ open -a /Application/Emacs.app
 ```
 The following alias is optional, but it's recommended if you like to start by typing 'emacs' on Terminal.
 Create a alias in your shell.
-To make it permanen, put that line to your .profile (or .bash_profile, etc) at home directory
+To make it permanent, put that line to your .profile (or .bash_profile, etc) at home directory
 ```
 $ alias emacs="open -a /Applications/Emacs.app"
 ```